 Untreated, hereditary hemochromatosis can lead to a number of complications, especially in your joints and in organs where excess iron tends to be stored — your liver, pancreas and heart.
 Complications can include:

 A normal liver (left) shows no signs of scarring.
 In cirrhosis (right), scar tissue replaces normal liver tissue. ...

 Preparing for your appointment

 Make an appointment with your family doctor if you have any signs or symptoms that worry you.
-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well prepared.
+You may be referred to a specialist in digestive diseases (gastroenterologist), or to another specialist, depending on your symptoms.
 Here's some information to help you get ready for your appointment, and what to expect from your doctor.

 What you can do

 Questions to ask your doctor